 - Tartar control toothpaste

 Dermatologists refer to this condition as Angular Cheilitis.
-Essentially, it’s a condition that irritates the corners of the mouth, where our lips create an angle and can be characterized by bleeding, blistering, cracking, itchiness, redness, pain, scaliness, swelling, and burning.
+Essentially, it’s a condition that irritates the corners of the mouth.
+Our lips create an angle characterized by bleeding, blistering, cracking, itchiness, redness, pain, scaliness, swelling, and burning.

 To prevent this condition, explains New York City-based, board-certified dermatologist Marie Hayag, “It’s important to make sure you’re drinking lots of water and staying well-hydrated.”
 Making a true habit of using a thick, occlusive lip treatment is also key.
 Though using a lip balm is simple, Howe notes that many have trouble making it a true habit—and for it to work, it does have to be.
 “You need to have a lip balm with you at all times—refresh and replenish!” he says.
 And the fact of the matter is that the choice of lip balm matters too.
 “Many common lip treatments are loaded with preservatives that are not good for the skin,” notes New York City-based, board-certified dermatologist Orit Markowitz.
 She recommends looking for a thick product with fewer ingredients and advises applying before exposure to harsh weather, under sunscreen, and increasing application when you get sick.